tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 A severity can be associated with an alarm, a component or a sub-system.

-Unlike alarms, which has a direct association with severity, components and sub-systems don't have a direct association with alarm-severities.
+Unlike alarms, which has a direct association with severity, components and sub-systems don't have a direct association with severities.
-They have aggregated severities based on severities on their children.
+They have aggregated severities based on severities of their children.

 ![alarm-hierarchy](alarm-hierarchy.png)